 If you have a mortgage on your home, your claims checks may be payable to both you and your mortgage lender.
 This can make excess funds a little trickier to handle, as you’ll need your mortgage lender’s permission to cash the check and send back any overage.
 If your claim payouts are paid by direct deposits, you may be able to write a check to your insurance company or wire excess payments back directly.
 Still, you should talk to your insurance company about excess funds to understand the correct course of action.

 Frequently asked questions

 If you use insurance money for other things than paying for repairs caused by a covered claim, it could be considered insurance fraud.
 If you have excess funds after claim repairs have been completed or received an overpayment from your insurance company, it’s best to contact them to determine the best course of action.
 Failing to act and using the insurance money for other things could cause your policy to be canceled and the insurer could report the incident.

-To get the most out of your homeowners insurance claim, you should read your policy and make sure you understand your coverage, policy limits, endorsements and exclusions.
+To take advantage of your homeowners insurance claim, you’ll want to read your policy again and review your coverage, policy limits, and endorsements and exclusions.
 Document everything related to the claim, which you can use to dispute a claim or settlement, if needed.
 Having a detailed home inventory can also help ensure you get what you deserve out of your home insurance claim.

 You can deposit a check made out to you and your mortgage company, but the lender will have to endorse it first.
 If you get a check with both yours and the lender’s name, you should contact your mortgage company’s loss department.
 They will provide instructions on how to get the check endorsed, which could include requiring a copy of the filed claim, estimate and invoice from the contractor.
 The lender may keep the funds in escrow rather than allowing you to deposit the check into your own account.
 The process can vary, so the first step should be contacting the lender to learn more.